CoDi: Subject-Consistent and Pose-Diverse Text-to-Image Generation

 To better balance the three objectives, we propose a training-free framework—subject-\texttt{Co}nsistent and pose-\texttt{Di}verse generation, dubbed \ours—that achieves strong subject consistency while preserving diverse poses.
 Motivated by the progressive nature of diffusion models~\cite{yue2024exploring}—which shows that low-frequency attributes like pose and layout are formed in early denoising steps, while high-frequency details such as facial features emerge later—our \ours~adopts a two-stage strategy: Identity Transport (\oursIT) and Identity Refinement (\oursIR).
 During the early denoising steps, \oursIT~uses optimal transport to align each target image’s features with the reference identity features.
 Intuitively, this resembles mosaicking: assembling the subject using visual pieces from the reference image, rearranged to match the target pose—thus naturally preserving identity and keeping the original pose.
 In the later denoising steps, \oursIR~further refines subject consistency by guiding each target image to attend to the most salient identity attributes via cross-attention.
-As shown in Figure~\ref{fig:teaser}, our \ours~achieves superior visual results in both subject consistency and pose diversity.
-We further evaluate pose quality using two metrics: (1) pose fidelity, measuring the distance to the pose of Vanilla SDXL, and (2) pose diversity, quantifying pose variance. \ours~achieves the best performance on both.
+As shown in Figure~\ref{fig:teaser}, \ours~achieves superior visual results in both subject consistency and pose diversity, and quantitatively demonstrates advantages over existing methods in balancing this trade-off.

-We evaluate our method on the existing subject-consistent T2I generation benchmark ConsiStory+~\cite{liu2025one}.
+We evaluate our method on the existing T2I SCG benchmark ConsiStory+~\cite{liu2025one}.
 Compared to other training-free approaches, both quantitative and qualitative results validate that our framework achieves better subject consistency while preserving richer layout and pose diversity.
 It demonstrates a superior trade-off among subject consistency, pose diversity, and prompt fidelity.
 Further analysis is also provided to demonstrate \ours's advantages in pose diversity.